 Myotonic dystrophy type 1(DM1) is a multi-system disease, meaning that it affects many organs in the body.
 For many years, DM1 has been considered a peripheral neurologic disease (not involving the brain).
 However, patients and families report that the most disabling symptoms of the disease are often cognitive and behavioral, such as low-processing speed, sleepiness, apathy and anxiety, prompting the scientific community to better understand the role of the brain in this disease.
 The DM1-Brain Study will try to identify and measure common symptoms and changes in the brain that may be happening in diagnosed DM1 (post onset) and those at risk for DM1 (before onset).
 Our hope is that this study might someday help doctors and researchers find new, better ways to treat and diagnose DM1.

-Brain Structure and Function in Juvenile Huntington Disease
+Brain Structure and Function in Juvenile-onset Huntington Disease (the JoHD Study)

 An infant of premature birth faces a host of issues; one of the most common medical issues is anemia, or low red blood cells.
 The most common treatment for this issue is to conduct a blood transfusion.
 However, there is uncertainty as to what treatment guidelines to use for transfusions: liberal – transfusing early and often; versus restrictive – transfusing later and less often.
 More specifically, is there any ramifications on brain development between the two strategies?
 The Peg Nopoulos Laboratory is collaborating with neonatal physicians on a clinical trial evaluating short-term and long term effects of transfusions on infants.
 The laboratory conducts structural brain imaging and cognitive testing at birth, one year, and two years of age.
 It is hoped that we will better be able to understand the role transfusions and anemia play in treatment of premature birth and long term outcomes of the infants.

-A brain imaging study at the University of Iowa, participants in this study are ages 6-25 and have a parent or grandparent diagnosed with Huntington disease.
-Huntington disease is a brain disease that is passed from parent to child.
-It causes parts of the brain to stop working like they should.
-Usually, this happens later in life, but some people might have mild symptoms for many years before they know they have Huntington disease.
-The purpose of this study is to look at brain structure and function in children, adolescents, and young adults who are at risk for Huntington disease.
-Our goal is to find and measure the earliest signs of the disease by identifying what changes in the brain and when it changes.
-Our hope is that this research will help other doctors and scientists develop new ways to diagnose and treat Huntington disease.
-Visit the Kids-HD website, email at firstname.lastname@example.org, or find Kids-HD on Facebook.
+Kids-HD was a brain imaging study at the University of Iowa from 2006-2019 that enrolled participants ages 6-25 with a family history of Huntington’s Disease (HD).
+HD is a brain disease that is passed from parent to child and causes parts of the brain to stop working like they should.
+Usually, this happens later in life, but some people might have mild symptoms for many years before they know they have HD.
+The purpose of this study was to look at brain structure and function in children, adolescents, and young adults that have a parent or grandparent diagnosed with HD.
+The goal of Kids-HD was to find and measure the earliest signs of the disease by identifying what changes in the brain and when it changes.
+Our hope is that this research will continue to help doctors and scientists develop new ways to diagnose and treat Huntington disease.
+Study staff can still be reached by emailing email@example.com or calling 866-514-0858.